Brazil

 Secondary Objectives:

-• Determine the potential for developing connectivity across the reserve in order to enhance the security of the Tembé, capture illegal activities, as well as other needs such as promoting real time communication between villages, coordination of leadership and governance activities.
+• Determine the potential for developing connectivity across the reserve to enhance the security of the Tembé, capture illegal activities, and address other needs, such as promoting real-time communication between villages and coordinating leadership and governance activities.
 Test infrastructure and technology adaptations that could promote faster emergency response times within the context of territorial protection, healthcare, and coordination with external law enforcement (FUNAI and SEMA-Pa).

-• Work with the Tembé to establish a Tembé Technology Working Group that becomes the point of contact for leveraging future technological implementations, opportunities and partnerships, training, institutional knowledge, infrastructure expansion and by encouraging a culture of innovation (which we saw strong evidence of) among the Tembé youth.
+• Work with the Tembé to establish a Tembé Technology Working Group that serves as the point of contact for leveraging future technological implementations, opportunities, and partnerships; training; institutional knowledge; infrastructure expansion; and encouraging a culture of innovation (as evidenced by the Tembé youth).

 • Determine which innovation strategies would allow the Tembé to leverage existing infrastructure in their area to the greatest effect, and which strategies require expanded coverage and communications around the reserve.

-• Set up permanent RFCx systems in the Tembé Reserve that allow for continuous use of rainforest data to help our local partners protect critically endangered rainforest.
+• Set up permanent RFCx systems in the Tembé Reserve that enable continuous use of rainforest data to help our local partners protect the critically endangered rainforest.

-• Enable the sharing of data with partners and the international research community, scientists, researchers, NGO’s, conservationists, and policy makers.
+• Enable the sharing of data with partners and the international research community, including scientists, researchers, NGOs, conservationists, and policymakers.

 Implementation

-• We recycle old mobile phones into solar-powered devices that pinpoint the location of illegal logging in rainforests as it occurs.
+• We recycled old mobile phones into solar-powered devices that pinpoint the location of illegal logging in rainforests as it occurs.

 Chief Sérgio Tembé expressed his gratitude with these inspiring words: